 While we understand this sentiment, consider that we spend time and money to arrange the trips, to advertise them, and to maintain an office where the participants are registered for the trips.
 We pay for food, leader training, liability insurance, web hosting, cooking equipment, for leader expenses and other field expenses.
 Many items are donated including volunteer time, utilities, office space and computers.
 We run the program on a shoestring, and work hard to keep expenses down.
 It actually costs us more per participant than we charge, but so far we've been able to make up the difference with fundraising.

-2018 trips cost $299.
+The project fee for 2018 trips is $299.
+The project fee for 2019 projects is $375.
 All food and commissary equipment is provided.
 Participants must get themselves to the trip, and supply their personal backpacking/camping gear.
 We do have several two-person tents we can lend to participants who need tents (just pay shipping or they can be picked up from the Flagstaff office); let the office know several weeks before your trip.

 The Cancellation Policy is here.
 We cannot make exceptions to the cancellation policy for any reason.
 If you cancel more than 30 days out from the project start, you can transfer to another project in the same calendar year without penalty.

 If you are worried about the potential that you may need to cancel (and lose part or all of your project fee) please consider purchasing a travel insurance plan that covers reimbursement of your pre-paid, non-refundable expenses should you need to cancel your trip unexpectedly.
 You can purchase trip cancellation insurance through a travel agency, or on the web you might start with www.insuremytrip.com.

 The average age is about 45 with a range of 18 to 75+.
 Trips in spring and fall tend to have an older demographic, and trips in the summer tend to have a younger average.